 Both Matt and Anna recognize their growing love for each other.
 But it isn’t a physical or romantic type.
 It’s a deep appreciation for what one is doing for the other.
 Matt gets the family he always wanted, and Anna finds companionship and comfort in Matt.
 The way their dreams go in tangent with what they are doing for each other is beautiful.

 A large part of this is thanks to Nikole Beckwith’s razor-sharp direction.
 Beckwith knows what she wants to do with the story and its characters, and executes it beautifully.
 Her sharp and witty script comes to life with the performances she gets from her actors.
 The small scale of this film and how contained it is to these two people benefit it greatly.
 There are some pacing issues here and there, and some attempts at heavy-handed drama just for the illusion of story.
 Other than that, the narrative is rock solid.

 The film finds humor in their special situation as well.
 Specifically, it mines jokes out of Matt’s constant insistence on overdoing everything.
 Whenever Matt and Anna are together, people make assumptions about their relationship.
 This provides funny social commentary on relationship stigmas while developing the characters.
 Overall, Together Together strikes a great balance of comedy and drama that depicts surrogacy with a warmth I have not seen before. – Ernesto Valenzuela

-A Glitch in the Matrix is pending a wide release date.
+Together Together is now playing in theaters.
 For more Sundance 2021 coverage, keep an eye on our Twitter page and this site!